 Step 3: Imagination work + Visual Libary

 Start making finished art.
-Draw from imagination and apply what you learned from Master copies.
+Draw from imagination and apply what you learned from your studies.
 Find references for objects that you want to include in your finished work.
-This is how you build your visual library: by finding references and incorporating them into your art.

 Start a portfolio of finished work.
 This is your gateway to becoming a professional artist.
 If you don't have a body of work, you have a lot to catch up on if you want to begin a career.